darrenmessenger/simon-game/README.md

 When a user clicks on a button or a panel the relevant function is called from the script.js file.
 There are a number of functions that deal with every aspect of the game.

+The game utilises Animate.css which creates CSS animations.
+I used it to create a 'vibrating' effect when each button is clicked.

 Each of the User Stories were looked at to make sure that the game functioned correctly.
 The design and functionality of the game was based on the User Stories.

 #### Contact Me: